Closing, locking and re-opening accounting periods

 6 February

-On 6 February we call the GetJournalEntryLines in AccountingDate mode without the code of the diary entry to see the current state of the system:
+On 6 February we call GetJournalEntryLines in AccountingDate mode with just a datetime as the end date (not the code of the diary entry) to see the current state of the system:

 Note the following: